Q. What is Amazon Elastic File System?

 Q. Why should I use Amazon EFS Access Points?

-Amazon EFS Access Points represent a flexible way to manage application access in NFS environments with increased scalability, security, and ease of use.
+EFS Access Points gives you the flexibility to create and manage multi-tenant environments for your file applications in a cloud-native way, helping you simplify data sharing.
+Unlike traditional POSIX ACLs to control file system access, or Kerberos to control authentication, both requiring complex set-up, management, and maintenance, and which often introduce risk, EFS Access Points integrates with IAM to enable cloud native applications to use POSIX-based shared file storage.
 Use cases that can benefit from Amazon EFS Access Points include container-based environments where developers build and deploy their own containers, data science applications that require access to production data, and sharing a specific directory in your file system with other AWS accounts.

 Q. How do Amazon EFS Access Points work?